Christine Kelly

-She has been working in media since 1992, first in Guadeloupe, then in metropolitan France.
+Kelly began working in media in 1992, first in Guadeloupe, and later in metropolitan France.
 She was a member of the Conseil supérieur de l'audiovisuel (CSA) from 2009 to 2015.
 She then chaired the Alice Millat Foundation, a European foundation for women's sports.

 She has hosted Face à l'info on the TV channel CNews since 2019.

 Biography

 Early life

 View of the coast in Lamentin.

 Christine Kelly was born on in Lamentin, Guadeloupe, France.

 Both her parents were schoolteachers who lived in a tied cottage in a school.
 They then lived in a house built by her parents in Lamentin.
 She is the second of four children.

 Her mother was violent and her father was an alcoholic.
 She was physically abused during her childhood.
 Her mother left Guadeloupe to settle in Paris.
 Her father joined them a year later after she stopped drinking.

 After multiple suicide attempts, Kelly left home when she was 20.